Start Here . . .

 I’m not psychologist.
 Other people have written plenty about the psychological basis of overexcitabilities.
 So what do I add?

 I write as a mum to two amazing, intense, sensitive children.
 I share my unique perspective of parenting kids with OEs.
 Your perspective will be different, but perhaps you’ll recognise your own family in some of my posts.
-Perhaps you’ll even be inspired to share a few stories of your own, either here (in the comments) or on the Laugh, Love, Learn FaceBook page – or maybe even on your own blog.
+Perhaps you’ll even be inspired to share a few stories of your own, here (in the comments), with the people in your life, or on your own social media.
 Let’s get this knowledge out there!

 My Story